15 of the Best Teacher Lunch Bags | Insulated & Durable Picks

 This is a great choice for people who need something customizable.
 Perhaps one day you’ll bring leftovers to put in the microwave and the next day a salad with special dressing.
 Either way, this Bento box can handle it, and best of all, you can remove layers if it’s not all necessary.
 I like the stackable food container for teachers who like some variety in their lunch time.

 Yeti is known for keeping things cold and it’s a well-engineered product.
 It also comes in fun, stylish colors.
-So if you’ve got cash to burn, this is probably the Stanley jug of lunchboxes.
+So if you’ve got cash to burn, this is the Stanley jug of lunchboxes.
 It could also make a thoughtful gift if you’ve got a teacher in your family.

-Wax Canvas Lunch Bag
+Wax Canvas Lunch Bag – Vintage Style & Large Capacity for Teachers

 This insulated lunch bag with an adjustable shoulder strap has a unique vintage style, so it’s my favorite choice for artsy types.
 Best of all, it’s got a pretty huge capacity.
 It can hold 2 large containers, 2 small containers, two apples (but why?), and a water bottle.
 It can manage 10 pounds of food!
 That’s too much even for my snacky self.